Precancer in the Vagina

 Your healthcare provider will work with you to make a treatment plan for VAIN.
 It

 may take time to choose the best plan.
-Ask your healthcare provider how much time you can take
+Ask your provider how much time you can take

-to explore your options.
-You may want to get an opinion from another
+to explore your choices.
+You may want to get a second opinion from another provider

-healthcare provider

 before deciding on treatment.
-You may also want to talk with your
+You may also want to talk with your family and friends.